 The Board has established a Corporate Governance and Compensation Committee ("CGCC").
-The CGCC is comprised of three members, being Scott Edmonds (Chair), Danial Faizullabhoy, and Rick Brace.
+The CGCC is comprised of three members, being Danial Faizullabhoy (Chair), Scott Edmonds, and Rick Brace.
 All the members of the CGCC are "independent" directors within the meaning of National Instrument 52-110 - Audit Committees.
+Mr. Faizullabhoy and Mr. Brace are not standing for re-election and the Board will fill the resulting vacancies on the CGCC in due course following the Meeting.